ForkAwesome/Fork-Awesome/README.md

 And constructed with the following guidelines:

 * Breaking backward compatibility bumps the major (and resets the minor and patch)
-* New additions, including new icons, without breaking backward compatibility, bumps the minor (and resets the patch)
+* Big changes, without breaking backward compatibility, bumps the minor (and resets the patch)
-* Bug fixes, changes to brand logos, and misc changes bumps the patch
+* Bug fixes, small adaptations, adding a few icons and misc changes bumps the patch
 * The fork started from FontAwesome 4.7 (last commit by Dave is [bdfa9823](https://github.com/ForkAwesome/Fork-Awesome/commits/master?after=b0bc8f6fb74e05c987ef7ce1525cd3ab8390a1c3+69)).
 * The project starts at version 1.0.0.
 All references to versions before the fork are named 0.4.7